 Guance Cloud

-Guance Cloud [1] is a unified real-time monitoring application designed specifically for cloud platforms, cloud-native environments, applications, and business-related needs.
-It integrates three major signals: metrics, logs, and traces, covering testing, prerelease, and production environments to achieve observability throughout the software development lifecycle.
-With Guance Cloud, enterprises can build comprehensive end-to-end application observability, enhancing the overall transparency and controllability of the IT architecture.
+Observing Cloud [1] is a unified real-time monitoring application designed for cloud platforms, cloud-native environments, applications, and business-related needs.
+It integrates three major signals: metrics, logs, and tracing, covering testing, prerelease, and production environments to achieve observability throughout the software development lifecycle.
+Through Observing Cloud, enterprises can build complete application full-link observability, enhancing the overall transparency and controllability of the IT architecture.

 As a powerful data analytics platform, Guance Cloud includes several core modules, such as DataKit [2], a unified data collector, and the DataFlux Func data processing development platform.